wp-plugins/woocommerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-predictive-search/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.3 - 2012/09/25 =

+* Feature: Automated the All Results Search page endless scroll feature.
+No longer have to click the bar to see more results.
+* Tweak: Edited widget, shortcode pop up and function to show Pro Version new Search by Product SKU feature
+* Tweak: Edited admin page to show new Pro Version add to cart feature on All Search Results page.
+* Tweak: Updated readme for WordPress description text.

 = 1.0.2 - 2012/09/14 =